briatte/ida/README.md

 The course is built from a set of files formatted in R Markdown syntax.
 A few files are called from the `code/` and `data/` folders.
 Most datasets are downloaded on the fly, so you will need to be online to run this thing properly.

+* `.Rprofile` nerds: [check the code](https://github.com/briatte/ida/blob/master/.Rprofile) to help with the course pages:
+  * `ida.load()`: load a set of packages after installing them if needed
+	* `ida.links()`: get R Markdown links in a set of files
+  * `ida.scan()`: find which packages are used in a set of scripts
+  * `ida.prep()`: download course scripts and run the functions above
-* `knitr` geeks: the course is meant to fly as HTML: compile the whole thing by running `index.Rmd`.
+* `knitr` geeks: the course is meant to fly as HTML: compile the whole thing by running `ida.build(12)`.
 This is how the routine goes on my end:
-  * knitting `syllabus.Rmd` will first clean up the workspace and all files but `.Rmd` files
+  * `ida.build()` will first clean up all files but `.Rmd` files
   * it will then run all `.Rmd` scripts, producing `.R` and `.html` files
-  * these files are finally copied to my GitHub Pages folder, which I then commit and sync
+  * the files are copied to my GitHub Pages folder, which I then commit and sync
-* `.Rprofile` nerds: [check the code](https://github.com/briatte/ida/blob/master/.Rprofile).
-I have coded a few things to help with accessing course pages:
-  * `ida.load()` is a function to load a set of packages after installing them if needed
-  * `ida.scan()` is a function to find which packages are used in a set of scripts
-  * `ida.prep()` is a function to download course scripts and run the functions above.
-* Typography lovers: the course pages use [Open Sans](https://www.google.com/webfonts#UsePlace:use/Collection:Open+Sans) and [Signika Negative](https://www.google.com/webfonts#UsePlace:use/Collection:Signika+Negative) from Google Web Fonts, where you can also download them.
+* Typography lovers: the course pages use [Open Sans](https://www.google.com/webfonts#UsePlace:use/Collection:Open+Sans) and [Signika Negative](https://www.google.com/webfonts#UsePlace:use/Collection:Signika+Negative) from Google Web Fonts.
-  * CSS widths need to be adjusted to better fit the plots.
+  * CSS widths are sometimes adjusted to better fit the plots.
   * Flash embeds (Vimeo and Youtube videos) are 500px-wide.
   * Code chunks should show up nicely formatted by `knitr`.